ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 - [insert_quorum_timeout](#settings-insert_quorum_timeout)

 ## max_network_bytes {#settings-max_network_bytes}
 Limits the data volume (in bytes) that is received or transmitted over the network when executing a query.
-This setting applies for every individual query.
+This setting applies to every individual query.

 Possible values: